lluchiari/MyHiStriker/README.md

 - Accelerometer;

 ### Microncontroller
-In this project was used an [Arduino Nano](https://store.arduino.cc/usa/arduino-uno-rev3)
+In this project was used an [Arduino Nano](https://store.arduino.cc/usa/arduino-nano), but feel free to use any other Arduino or microcontroller you desire.

+### Light Driver
+The LED, Light, Driver
 ## Assembly